SagaOfAGuy/Chromedriver-Install/README.md

 # Chromedriver-Install
-Python script that installs the proper Chromedriver in accordance to the current Chrome browser version
+Python script that installs the proper Chromedriver in accordance to the current Chrome browser version present on the host operating system

 # Installation